Wesley Baker: Trial and appeals

-Baker was convicted by a jury in the Circuit Court for Harford County on October 26, 1992, of first-degree murder, robbery with a deadly weapon, and use of a handgun in the commission of a felony.
-Four days later, he was sentenced to death by the same jury as well as forty years in total for the other two charges.
+Baker was convicted by a jury in the Circuit Court for Harford County on October 26, 1992, of first degree murder, robbery with a deadly weapon, and use of a handgun in the commission of a felony.
+Four days later, he was sentenced to death by the same jury as well as 40 years for the other two charges.
 The conviction and sentence were upheld by the Maryland Court of Appeals.
 Lawrence was convicted of the same charges a year earlier and received life in prison plus 33 years.

 The court decided to uphold Baker's conviction, but there were doubts raised that Baker was the shooter.
 The 6-year-old boy said that the shooter ran to the driver's side of the car, while a member of the public said that Baker was sitting in the passenger seat.
 Tyson's blood was found on Baker, but police never tested the clothing of Lawrence.
 Fingerprints from Baker's right hand were found on Tyson's car, but Baker is right-handed, which lead the United States Court of Appeals for the Fourth Circuit to note in 2000:

 …one must wonder how it was possible for [Baker] to hold the gun to Tyson's head and leave his fingerprints on the [car], especially in light of the fact that the incident took only a matter of moments.

 The court also wrote that the evidence that Baker was the shooter "was not overwhelming."

 Baker received a stay of execution in 2002, days before he was scheduled to die, when Governor Parris N. Glendening imposed a moratorium on the death penalty in the state to allow a study by Professor Raymond Paternoster of the University of Maryland, College Park to be completed.
 Paternoster later found that the imposition of the death penalty in Maryland is racially biased.
 Paternoster found that prosecutors are 2.5 times more likely to seek the death penalty in cases where African Americans are accused of murdering whites than in cases where whites are accused of murdering whites.

 On November 28, 2005, William Cardinal Keeler (Archbishop of Baltimore) visited Baker in prison.
 It was the first time the cardinal had visited a death row inmate.
 After meeting with him, Keeler made a personal plea, together with the two other Catholic bishops in Maryland, for the governor to grant clemency and commute the sentence to life imprisonment without parole.
 Governor Ehrlich lifted the moratorium when he was elected in 2003.
 Just prior to the execution, Ehrlich released a statement in which he said he had decided to deny clemency.